 With chat systems, you can broadcast a Voice of the Customer survey over 14 chat channels, including Messenger and WhatsApp.
 A chatbot could handle the basic questions and you could rope in a live chat agent when you require detailed information.

 These live agents can help you dive deeper and get to the root of the issues that your customers are facing.
 Rather than just solving minor surface-level problems, you could actually fix the underlying issues that are causing them.

 The dashboards available with Engati’s chat systems can even help you analyze your data, see which responses you get most frequently and help you decide on which customer issues need to be addressed on priority.

 You could send emails to your customers, either with questions directly included in them or with links to a survey you designed.
 If its a smaller set of respondents, you could even personalize the questions that are directly included in the email.

 Here’s how you find out how your customers and the world at large perceives your brand.
-You get to find out what they think about your organization, what they’re saying about it and the overall sentiment of your customers towards your brand.
+Conduct customer interviews and you'll get to find out what they think about your organization, what they’re saying about it and the overall sentiment of your customers towards your brand.